hugojira/fifa_players_prices/README.md

 And end-to-end ML project to predict the prices of football players using data from FIFA (FC Sports) videogames.
 The goal is to showcase the MLOps lifecycle using Microsoft Azure.

+The data was taken from Kaggle, the FIFA videogame data from 2015 to 2023.

+This project uses Docker to define Airflow and MLFlow services, in order to use a DAG to prepare the data, train and score the model, while logging metricst and the artifacts.
+The main python code is executed in Docker, so some volumes are define in order to save the processed data and models.

 ## Project Organization

 ```